FlickType/FlickTypeKit/README.md

  `.ask` will offer a choice between FlickType and the standard input methods _(recommended)_.
  <br>
- `.always` will open FlickType, skipping the input method selection.
+ `.always` will always open FlickType, skipping the input method selection.
  <br>
- `.off` will offer the standard input methods without the FlickType option.
+ `.off` will present the standard input method selection without the FlickType option.

 _**Note:** When using WatchKit, the optional `startingText` argument can be used to support editing of existing text with FlickType.
 In SwiftUI, `FlickTypeView` does that automatically for you._